 The Cyclotron/PET Radiopharmaceutical Production Facility has been in existence since 1941, has four cyclotrons, and is one of the most advanced.
 It contains a Good Manufacturing Practices (GMP) Facility and a Radionuclide Production Laboratory (RPL).
 The GMP facility maintains a portfolio of over 20 human-use radiopharmaceuticals, and is the principal supplier of 18F-FDG to Barnes-Jewish Hospital (BJH), the flag-ship hospital of the Washington University School of Medicine.
 The RPL is the largest producer of Cu-64 in the world, used for local research and shipped for sale throughout the United States.
 The Facility also supports a large radiochemistry research initiative at Washington University, to include novel radiotracer development and first-in-human FDA trials.

-The desired individual is a Ph.D. radiochemist or radiopharmacist with extensive experience in directing cyclotron radiochemistry production operations and standard and solid target production.
+The desired individual is an accomplished Ph.D. radiochemist or radiopharmacist, with a successful research program in new radiotracer and/or theranostic agent development who has extensive experience in directing cyclotron radiochemistry production operations and standard and solid target production.
+Evidence of academic productivity is essential, with a strong publication record required, and record of service to national societies and NIH grant funding preferred.
 A thorough understanding of Nuclear Regulatory Commission (NRC), Food and Drug Administration (FDA), United States Pharmacopeia (USP) and Nuclear Pharmacy regulations and standards is required.
-In addition to radiochemistry and production oversight, responsibilities include personnel and business operations management.
-Evidence of academic productivity is essential.

 Mallinckrodt Institute of Radiology website: www.mir.wustl.edu